 A bone scan procedure includes both an injection and the actual scan.

-Tracers will be injected into a vein in your arm.
-The amount of time between the injection and scan varies, depending on the reason your doctor has ordered the scan.
+Tiny amounts of radioactive materials (tracers) are injected into a vein in the hand or arm.
+The amount of time between the injection and scan varies, depending on the reason for the scan.

-Some images may be taken immediately after the injection.
-But the main images are taken two to four hours later to allow the tracer to circulate and be absorbed by your bones.
-Your doctor may recommend that you drink several glasses of water while you wait.
+Some images might be taken immediately after the injection.
+But the main images are taken 2 to 4 hours later to allow the tracer to circulate and be absorbed by your bones.
+You might be asked to drink several glasses of water while you wait.

-You'll be asked to lie still on a table while an arm-like device supporting a tracer-sensitive camera passes back and forth over your body.
+You'll lie still on a table while an armlike device supporting a tracer-sensitive camera passes back and forth over your body.
 The scan itself can take up to an hour.
 The procedure is painless.

-Your doctor might order a three-phase bone scan, which includes a series of images taken at different times.
-A number of images are taken as the tracer is injected, then shortly after the injection, and again three to five hours after the injection.
+Your health care provider might order a three-phase bone scan, which includes a series of images taken at different times.
+A number of images are taken as the tracer is injected, then shortly after the injection, and again 3 to 5 hours after the injection.

 To better see some bones in your body, your doctor might order additional imaging called single-photon emission computerized tomography (SPECT).
 This imaging can help with conditions that are especially deep in your bone or in places that are difficult to see.
-During a SPECT scan, the camera rotates around your body, taking images as it rotates.
+During a SPECT scan, the camera takes images as it rotates around your body.

 After the test

 A bone scan generally has no side effects, and no follow-up care is needed.
+You might be asked to drink a lot of water for the next day or two to flush the tracer from your system.
 The radioactivity from the tracers is usually completely eliminated two days after the scan.

-A doctor who specializes in reading images (radiologist) will look for evidence of abnormal bone metabolism on the scans.
+A specialist in reading images (radiologist) looks for evidence of unusual bone metabolism on the scans.
 These areas appear as darker "hot spots" and lighter "cold spots" where the tracers have or haven't accumulated.

-Although a bone scan is very sensitive to abnormalities in bone metabolism, it's less helpful in determining the exact cause of the abnormality.
-If you have a bone scan that shows hot spots, more testing may be needed to determine the cause.
+Although a bone scan is sensitive to differences in bone metabolism, it's less helpful in determining the cause of the differences.
+If you have a bone scan that shows hot spots, you might need more tests to determine the cause.